 |402||Shenton Way||↺ Marina Coastal Drive||Trunk|

-Bus Services 123M, 131M, 170A and 170X are considered part of their parent routes, 123, 131 and 170 respectively.
-They do not contribute towards the total service count.
+Bus Services 123M, 131M, 170A and 170X are considered as part of their parent routes, 123, 131 and 170 respectively.
+They do not contribute toward the total service count.
 Short Trip Services, which are also part of tender requirements, are not included in the above list.

 Gallery: (December 2017 | Completed)

 Gallery: (Apr 2017)